 The Fire and Ice experience at The Belfry & a hot stone massage.

-ID: 5 Eden Hall day spa was particularly memorable as it had a wide range of pools and rooms such as a rose sauna, salt rooms, tropical rainfall showers etc.
+ID: 5 Eden Hall Day Spa was particularly memorable as it had many pools and rooms, such as a rose sauna, salt rooms, tropical rainfall showers, etc.

 ID: 6 I visit spas on holiday mainly as different countries/cultures have different spa experiences

 ID: 7 Hammam in Turkey and also in Marrakesh.
-Both sense of authenticity and complete treatment/experience
+Both a sense of authenticity and complete treatment/experience

 ID: 8 Enjoying the heat in a sauna.
 Walking through the spa grounds to a beautiful outdoor treatment room.
 Being cold whilst having a facial.